vertexproject/synapse/docs/synapse/userguides/storm_ref_intro.rst

 Backtick Format Strings
 +++++++++++++++++++++++

-Backticks ( ``` ``` ) can be used to specify be used to specify a format string in Storm, with curly braces used to specify expressions which will be substituted into the string at runtime.
+Backticks ( ``` ``` ) can be used to specify a format string in Storm, with curly braces used to specify expressions which will be substituted into the string at runtime.
 Any valid Storm expression may be used in a format string, such as variables, node properties, tags, or function calls.

 - Use a variable in a string: